dphtran501/PetrwareRESTClient/README.md

-# INF124 - PA 4: Building a web application using JSP and RESTful web services
+# PetrwareRESTClient

+REST client for the Petrware e-commerce web application.

 Petrware opens up on the home page which shows the list of products available for purchase.